cooocy/pi-kits/README.md

 ### Step 4: Create and start system service

-1. Modify the service file `service/pi-host-self-keeping.service` with `TODO`.
+1. Modify the service file `pi-host-self-keeping.service` with `TODO`.

 2. Copy the modified service file to the directory `/etc/systemd/system/` in your host machine.